tag-nav/apriltag/README.md

 ## Installation
 ```
-cmake -B build -DCMAKE_BUILD_TYPE=Debug
+$ cmake -B build -DCMAKE_BUILD_TYPE=Release
-cmake --build build
+$ cmake --build build --target install
 ```

-Note 1: `undefined symbol error` for hard-coded Apriltag family occurs when set `-DCMAKE_BUILD_TYPE=Release`.
-Note 2: `--target install` flag can be added to the `cmake --build build` if installing the libraries to the system (i.e., to make it installed to the right Python library directory) is needed
+Note: Make sure that the Python wrapper is successfully installed only when an environment `conda` is deactivated.

 ## Run C demo
 To run tag36h11 (the tag family for non-nested layout) detection, run